Rees Odhiambo to get first crack at replacing George Fant for Seahawks

 Odhiambo replaced Fant at left tackle for the remainder of Friday night’s game against Minnesota.
 He appeared in eight games for Seattle last season, though most of his time was in a reserve role.
 Odhiambo played a few snaps at left tackle against the Philadelphia Eagles when Fant briefly left for injury last year and replaced Germain Ifedi at right guard after Ifedi sustained a high-ankle sprain in Seattle’s playoff loss to Atlanta in January.

-The Seahawks acquired Matt Tobin in a trade from Philadelphia after practice on Monday and Carroll said that third-round pick Ethan Pocic could be an option as well, but for the time being Odhiambo will get the chance to lock down the job.
+The Seahawks acquired Matt Tobin in a trade from Philadelphia after practice on Monday and Carroll said that second-round pick Ethan Pocic could be an option as well, but for the time being Odhiambo will get the chance to lock down the job.